How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Those freezing winter nights are damaging to your plumbing.
 Pipes expand and crack when temperatures drop.
 Before you know it, you’ve got a flood in your basement at 3 AM.

 Old Seattle neighborhoods have plumbing from the 1950s that just decides to quit one random Tuesday.
-Water heaters are also troublemakers that work fine for years, then dump 40 gallons all over your floor while you’re at work.
+Water heaters are also troublemakers.
+They work fine for years and then dump 40 gallons all over your floor while you’re at work.

 Washing machine hoses rupture without warning.
-Meanwhile, dishwasher connections loosen up and flood your kitchen during dinner prep.
+Meanwhile, dishwasher connections loosen up, flooding your kitchen during dinner prep.

 Roof Leaks and Gutter Problems